Video Game Review: Darksiders II: Deathinitive Edition

 While exploring, you will often enlist the aid of your skeletal horse Despair, and your guiding raven Dust, who can highlight the path to the next objective and will often land on interesting objects, many of which you can interact with.
 This is most useful while completing side quests given by the various NPCs you run across, as sometimes finding the specific item they need isn’t always obvious (but it usually is).

-As you level up and unlock more special attacks to utilize your Wrath (think of it like Mana), the combat remains fresh and fun the whole time.
-Experimenting with different weapon combinations is a blast, and finding a set suitable to your play style is a truly enjoyable endeavor.
+As you level up and unlock more special attacks to employ your Wrath (think of it like Mana), the combat remains fresh and fun the whole time.
+Experimenting with different weapon combinations is a blast, and finding a set suitable to your play style is a truly enjoyable endeavour.
 All told, you can expect to spend upwards of 20 hours playing through the story.

 If you didn’t get around to playing Darksiders II before now, you would do well to check this out as it’s arguably the best of the existing trilogy.
 Darksiders II: Deathinitive Edition not only includes the wonderful base game, but all of the DLC packs as well.
 It’s a lot of quality content at a reasonable price.